h-mdm/test-chrome-ext/README.md

   you run it with admin privileges (i.e. 'sudo host/install_host.sh'), then the host will be installed for all users.
 You can later use host/uninstall_host.sh to uninstall the host.

+The host application is adapted to Python 3.8.

+## Adaptation

+The web page is located in the **web** directory.
+Upload it to your web hosting (running on localhost or from local drive will not work!), then update **ext/manifest.json**.